 Trump Targets Social Media Platforms After Twitter Fact Check

-WASHINGTON (CN) — President Donald Trump is expected to sign an executive order Thursday that could lead to social media companies being held liable for what gets posted on their sites, two days after Twitter added a fact-checking notice to a pair of his tweets.
+WASHINGTON (CN) — President Donald Trump signed an executive order Thursday that could lead to social media companies being held liable for what gets posted on their sites, two days after Twitter added a fact-checking notice to a pair of his tweets.

-The administration is seeking a review of a 1996 law that shields internet firms from legal action for content posted by third-party users, according to a draft of the order released late Wednesday by St. John’s University law professor Kate Klonick.
+The administration is seeking a review of a 1996 law that shields internet firms from legal action for content posted by third-party users, according to the order.

 The Communications Decency Act states, “No provider or user of an interactive computer of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider.”